Search by Keyword

 Vee-Jay records had the historic privilege of releasing the very first Beatles album in the United States.
 Vee-Jay was a successful label based in Chicago which boasted its major successes with R&B, blues and soul records.
 By 1962, they had grown in strength enough to include popular music artists, most notably The Four Seasons,with multiple placements in the Billboard Hot 100 to its credit.

 Vee-Jay released the very first Beatles single in the US, “Please Please Me / Ask Me Why”, on February 7th, 1963 (misspelling the artist as Beattles), which got very little attention and did not place at all on the Billboard charts.
-They then released a second single on May 27th, 1963, “From Me To You / Thank You Girl” which did get some attention in certain US markets, but only reached #116 on the Billboard pop charts.
+They then released a second single on May 27th, 1963, “From Me To You / Thank You Girl” which did get some attention in certain US markets, but only reached #116 on the Billboard pop chart.

 Part of the problem, it is claimed, was that Del Shannon had released a cover version of “From Me To You” which was competing with The Beatles original version on the charts.
-Since Del Shannon’s version only reached #77 on the Billboard pop chart in June of 1963, it is evident that the timing was just not right for The Beatles to make an impact in the United States.
+Since Del Shannon’s version only reached #77 on the Billboard Hot 100 in June of 1963, it is evident that the timing was just not right for The Beatles to make an impact in the United States.

 Origin of the Album

+Since Vee-Jay records had the US contract for releasing The Beatles' records at the time (EMIs US affiliate Capitol Records having passed at their opportunity), the label had prepared to release the first Beatles album in July of 1963, which they titled, “Introducing…THE BEATLES, Englands No. 1 Vocal Group.”
 The mother plates for pressing the album were constructed on July 22nd, 1963.
 This is why some conclude that the album was released in July 1963, since this date can be seen in the run-off area of many of the original albums.
 Distribution of the album didn’t happen at all until months later because of a “shake-up” at Vee-Jay headquarters.

 Vee-Jay Management Problems